DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 > [!lore]+ **The Noisemaker**
 > Volenta purchased the noisemaker from Gadof Blinsky of Blinsky Toys, described further in <span class="citation">N7.
 Blinsky Toys (p.
 118)</span>, several nights ago.
 Though tempted to kill him or take the toy by force, Blinsky's affinity for the macabre led Volenta to regard him as a kindred spirit, and she elected to spare his life on a whim.

+> [!abstract]+ **Disabling the Noisemaker**
+> If the players successfully retrieve the bones without alerting the vampires, Volenta discovers the bones to be missing shortly after she awakens at dusk that night.
+If Henrik is still within the shop, she disembowels and beheads him, then leaves his head staked on a spear leaning against the statue at the center of <span class="citation">N8.
+Town Square (p.
+119)</span>.
+In either case, Volenta then departs Vallaki for Castle Ravenloft, slinking back to the keep in shame.
 ## D4c.
 Volenta's Trap
-If the players allow the bell to ring, [[Non-Player Characters#Volenta Popofsky|Volenta]] and her two loyal **vampire spawn** arise to confront them one round later, either by forcing their way into **N6d.
+If the players allow the noisemaker to activate, [[Non-Player Characters#Volenta Popofsky|Volenta]] and her two loyal **vampire spawn** arise to confront them one round later, either by forcing their way into **N6d.
 Kitchen** or (if the players have already exited **N6e.
 Henrik's Bedroom**) by obstructing the players' path down the stairs.
 When the vampires appear, they use their ***spider climb*** to clamber across the walls before dropping down to the players’ level, with Volenta crouching upside-down on the ceiling behind them.
 ![[Volenta Popofsky.png]]
 <span class="credit">"Volenta Popofsky" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>